tidwall/gjson/SYNTAX.md

 - [Dot vs Pipe](#dot-vs-pipe)
 - [Modifiers](#modifiers)

 The definitive implemenation is [github.com/tidwall/gjson](https://github.com/tidwall/gjson).
+Use the [GJSON Playground](https://gjson.dev) to experiment with the syntax online.

 ## Path structure